Skip to Content

 In the operation log, you should see the operation being received and then successfully completed:

-7. Confirm Success
+7. Confirm success

 To confirm success, open your FTP server and check that the file has been added.
 (If you are using the Jitterbit training FTP server, a web viewer for it is located at https://training2.jitterbit.com/WebInterface/login.html.)